 Vitamin K is an essential vitamin required for forming blood clot after injury.
 It is also essential for bone health as it helps the body with calcium absorption.
 If the body doesn't receive enough vitamin K through food, you may suffer from Vitamin K deficiency which can cause further health issues.
-Take a look at the article to know more.
+Take a look at the article to learn about Vitamin K deficiency causes, symptoms and treatment options.

-Vitamin K plays an important role in coagulation, better understood as blood clotting which is a process that helps prevent excessive bleeding when hurt.
+Vitamin K plays an important role in coagulation, better understood as blood clotting, which is a process that helps prevent excessive bleeding when hurt.
 There are two main kinds of vitamin K:

 - Vitamin K1 (phylloquinone) which comes from plants, especially leafy green vegetables like spinach and kale.